u360/PHTML/README.md

 How To
 ======

-Just change the first line in your PHP file from...
+Just change the first line in your PHP file from this...

     <?php